MudasarPF/NodeJS-APIs/README.md

   Installed this so we dont have to restart server everytime we made any changes in development. this package takes cares of this

 > Installed dotenv ``` npm install dotenv ```
-  Installed this so we can use environemnt
+  Installed this so we can use environemnt variables declared in .env files

 > Installed joi ``` npm install joi ```
   Installed this so we can validate requests

 > Installed body-parser ``` npm install body-parser ```
-  Installed this so we can have requests received in json format.
-Place this at the start of the middleware decelaration in app.js file.
+  Installed this so we can receive requests in json format.
+Place this at the start of the middleware declaration in app.js file.

 > Installed bcryptJS ``` npm install bcryptJS ```
   Installed this so we can encrypt and decrypt passwords